nova-rey/Screaming-Penguin/docs/CONFIG_REFERENCE.md

   wipe: true

 Fields

-disk (required)
-Block device name.
-Must NOT refer to the USB stick itself.

-wipe (boolean)
-Always true in v1.
-No partial installs.
+disk — Required.
+Block device name such as sda, nvme0n1, or vda. wipe — Must be true in v1.

 ⸻